mch-usqm/machine-learn/README.md

 The Jupyter Notebooks include the references to the origin of the datasets used in the analysis.
 The datasets referenced  are also included in their original .csv formats.

-**NOTE**: The Jupyter Notebooks 1-2 and 1-3 in this repository are quite large, which can produce a slowdown when trying to view the files.
+**NOTE**: The Jupyter Notebooks 1-2 and 1-3 in this repository are quite large, which can produce a slowdown when trying to view the files within Github.

 **In order to see the files in the Machine Learning folder, go to https://nbviewer.jupyter.org/github/mch-usqm/machine-learn/tree/master/**
+Files will load after a few moments, but it takes some time for download due to their size.